 Cabbage Soup is Popular in Europe

-While I’m sure you’ll agree, cabbage is one of those few vegetables that can be found in grocery stores all year long.
-However, the new, or young cabbage is only available during the summertime.
-If you’re not familiar with the distinction, you’ll find that this version is softer and cooks much quicker.
-In both Polish and Greek recipes of this soup, you’ll find that it’s always accompanied by a healthy amount of fresh dill.
+The cabbage soup is very popular in many European cuisines.
+In both Polish and Greek versions of this recipe, you’ll find that it’s always accompanied by a healthy amount of fresh dill.
 For some reason, cabbage and dill go hand-in-hand.

 How to make Slow Cooker Cabbage Soup